Table of Content

 If you are not strictly focused only on income and want potential growth, this is your type of mutual fund.

-According to many, these funds are the safest option.
+This may be the safest option.
 Their primary objective is to maintain their share prices low and follow the principle “don't lose money.”
 Usually, money market funds invest in debt securities with very minimal risk.

 Nevertheless, inflation will eat up the buying power over the years when your money is not keeping up with inflation rates.
 They are, however, highly liquid, so you would always be able to alter your investment strategy.
 Negative interested rates also pose a severe threat to this fund.